How does a private home sale work?

 “That’s one scenario I see happen more than I’d like,” Mooney says.

-Do: Make it easy on your buyers
+Do: Make it easy on potential homebuyers

 Show them they have nothing to worry about.